Vegan studies: Scope, relationship to CAS

-In 2016 Melanie Joy and Jens Tuider called vegan studies a "field of research whose time has come".
+In 2016, Melanie Joy and Jens Tuider called vegan studies a "field of research whose time has come".
 It establishes veganism as an academic topic; gathers research on veganism, the history of veganism and carnism; examines veganism's ethical, political and cultural basis and repercussions; and explores how vegan identity is presented in literature, the arts, film, popular culture, advertising and the media.

-According to Núria Almiron et al. (2018), vegan studies highlights the "oppositional role played by veganism towards ideologies that legitimate oppression" and how the media may misrepresent veganism.
+According to Núria Almiron et al. (2018), vegan studies highlight the "oppositional role played by veganism towards ideologies that legitimate oppression" and how the media may misrepresent veganism.
 They view vegan studies and critical animal studies (CAS) as "related branches in the evolution of critical approaches to human domination".
 According to Alex Lockwood, a CAS theorist at the University of Sunderland, vegan studies offers a "radical and more coherent way of ensuring the present experiences of all beings are taken into account when examining the ways in which discourse shapes power".